How to Write a Science Blog: Step-by-Step Science Blogging Guide

 Once you have the macro-structure set, you can start working on laying out the sequence of your ideas.
 Section titles and order will simplify your writing process.
 Imagine you are writing an essay about why Einstein was the most outstanding scientist ever.
 Do you want to lay out your ideas chronologically or by theme?
 Do you focus on one core argument or several separate points?

 Write down section heading titles in the order they will appear.
 These will act as temporary section titles.
-Section titles impact SEO performance, so we will return to these later.
-For now, use names that make sense to you.
+Your final section titles will need to balance clarity, generating interest, and SEO performance considerations, so you should not worry about that at this point.
+For now, use names that make sense to you, like “Background,” “Explaining the Method,” and “Conclusion.”

-I would encourage you to experiment.
+I would encourage you to experiment with your major points.
 Do you want to combine two sections or split them apart?
-Now is the time to try things out – changing things will get substantially more challenging later in the process.
+Now is the time to try things out – change will get more challenging later in the process, though it is always possible.

 Sub-Sections

-You may want to work on your sub-sections if you are writing a longer article or an article with many parts (like this one).
+If you writing a longer article or an article with many parts (like this one), you may want to work on sub-sections.
 These are the series of ideas that fit into each main section.
 These don’t need to be discrete sections – you can list ideas for paragraphs if you like.

-Alternatively, if you are working on a science blog where you plan to cover many points, you can start by writing out a lit of ideas.
+Alternatively, if you are working on a science blog where you plan to cover many points, you can start by writing out a list of ideas.
 You then group ideas to decide on your main section topics.
-This is a great exercise when you have too much you want to say and need to focus on a smaller number of ideas.
-Content that didn’t make it into this post might be a starting point for another post.
+This is a great exercise when you have a lot you want to say and but are having trouble sequencing them.
+This is also an opportunity to cut ideas that don’t really fit into an existing bucket – content that didn’t make it into this post might be a starting point for another one.

 Sub-section structuring could be done once you start writing.
 I prefer laying out both main points and sub-section simultaneously to get a sense of balance.
 Is there a portion of the post that seems bloated or thin?
 What sequence of ideas provides the best flow?